Primary Navigation Mobile

 • Assess whether switching to an EV is right for you

-EVs can end up being cheaper to fuel, but the trade-off is the time sacrifice, waiting for the vehicle to recharge.
-In some cases, however, a 40-minute stop can save £40, which is not to be sniffed at.
+EVs can end up being cheaper to run, but the trade-off is often time — waiting around while your car recharges.
+That said, a 40-minute stop can save you £40 in some cases, which is not to be sniffed at.

 How much to charge an electric car in the UK?